Custody Rights for Unmarried Parents in New York

 Updated March 15, 2026

 This article is for informational purposes only and does not constitute legal advice.
-Consult a licensed attorney for advice specific to your situation.
+For advice specific to your situation, consult a licensed attorney in your state.

 Unmarried parents in New York have custody and visitation rights, but the legal path to establishing and exercising those rights is different from the process married parents face in a divorce.
 For unmarried fathers in particular, establishing legal paternity is an essential first step — without it, a father has no standing to seek custody or visitation.
 For same-sex unmarried parents, the legal landscape was reshaped by the New York Court of Appeals’ 2016 decision in Brooke S.B. v.
 Elizabeth A.C.C., which expanded the definition of who qualifies as a parent.